nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 User Guide v1.3 - Gabriella Teh
 ---

+##Introduction

-PlaNus is a desktop app for **managing tasks, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, PlaNus can get your tasks managed faster than traditional GUI apps.
+PlaNus is **task managing desktop application** for students in NUS, optimized for use via a Command Line Interface (CLI) with the benefits of Graphical User Interface (GUI).
+PlaNus allows you to keep track of all your deadlines, events and lessons easily.

+##About
+This user guide provides a detailed description of all the features available in the application.

 ## Quick start